CollinMcKinney/vector_h/README.md

 # vector_h
-Single header vector math library written in C (it also #includes "math.h" for trig-functions)
+(Graphics oriented) single header vector math library written in C (it also #includes "math.h" for trig-functions.)